tractor/tractor-website/diffusion-processing.md

 There are three alternative approaches to fitting the tensors available, but standard least-squares fitting is the default: see `tractor -o tensorfit` for details.
 The [Camino toolkit](http://www.camino.org.uk) offers many more methods.

-The tractography that TractoR and FSL use is probabilistic, however, and does not use the diffusion tensor.
-Instead, the FSL [BEDPOSTX algorithm](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#BEDPOSTX) is used to fit a "ball-and-sticks" model and generate samples for probabilistic tractography.
+The diffusion tensor is a very limited model, however, particularly for tractography.
+It is therefore recommended to run FSL [BEDPOSTX algorithm](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#BEDPOSTX) to fit a "ball-and-sticks" model and generate samples for probabilistic tractography.
 This typically takes several hours.
 The command for running this is

     tractor bedpost